 • You may shower or take a tub bath immediately if you had a vaginal delivery.
 You may wish to wait a week or two to take a tub bath if you had a cesarean delivery.

-• You may take Tylenol or ibuprofen as needed for pain.
+• You may take acetaminophen or ibuprofen as needed for pain.

 • Do not lift anything heavier than your baby for two weeks if you had a vaginal delivery, six weeks if you had a cesarean section.